Last Updated: 2020-10-28

 customElements.define('rating-element', RatingElement);

-To use this template element, you query the template, get it's contents, and clone those nodes with templateContent.cloneNode
+To use this template element, you query the template, get its contents, and clone those nodes with templateContent.cloneNode

 where the true